-Experts have raised concern over the "lack of physical assessments of fauna and flora and to the possible effects on local communities and other people, on archaeological sites, and on groundwater and surface water."
-According to the information received, ReconAfrica is using water obtained from a borehole drilled without a water use permit.
+According to the information received, ReconAfrica is using water obtained from a borehole drilled without a water use permit from the Ministry of Agriculture, Water and Forestry.
 The company has also allegedly neglected to install an impervious lining system beneath the containment pond.
-According to information received, seismic testing could cause damage to mud homes and shallow drinking water wells and impact water availability in the villages as has happened in other instances.
+According to information received, seismic testing could cause damage to mud homes and shallow drinking water wells and impact water availability in the villages as has happened in other similar projects.

 Further concerns relate to the impact of the project on climate change.
-Information indicates that based on the company's projections of 120 billion barrels of oil equivalent, if all the extracted fuel is processed and used, it could release up to 51.6 billion tonnes of CO2 - the equivalent of one sixth of the world's remaining carbon budget.8
+Information indicates that based on the company's projections of 120 billion barrels of oil equivalent, if all the extracted fuel is processed and used, it https://whc.unesco.org/archive/2021/whc21-44com-7B-en.pdf could release up to 51.6 billion tonnes of CO2 - the equivalent of one sixth of the world's remaining carbon budget.
+It is reported that the oil development directly conflicts with the community-based Natural Resource Management Programme, an integral part of the Namibian climate change response funded through the Global Environment Facility under the Paris Climate Agreement.
+Namibia signed on to the Paris Climate Agreement on 21st September 2016.